hhurongzhe/pairFCIQMC/README.md

 This accurate method have the full potential to become the most accurate _ab initio_ man-body method in nuclear physics, which is the main purpose of our present work.

+# Data

+The data used in the paper is collected in "data" dir:

+- data_pairing.txt: Richardson pairing model results
+- data_comparison.txt: Nuclear matter benchmarking results
+- data_eos_emn.txt: Eos of PNM and SNM using N2LO-EMN interaction
+- data_eos_go.txt: Eos of PNM and SNM using N2LO-Delta-go interaction

 # Requirements

-The program are runned with python3.8+ and the following packages:
+The python program for the pairing model are runned with python3.8+ and the following packages:

 - numpy>=2.3.0
 - scipy>=1.15.3
 - matplotlib>=3.10.3

-- pandas>=2.3.0
+where scipy and matplotlib are not necessary in principle.

 # Examples